Wikileaks founder Julian Assange's extradition to the US has been blocked by a UK judge.

 He says the information exposed abuses by the US military.
-US prosecutors say the leaks of classified material endangered lives, and so the US is seeking his extradition from the UK, where he is currently in prison.
+US prosecutors say the leaks of classified material endangered lives, and so the US decided to seek his extradition from the UK, where he is currently in prison.

 Assange had spent almost seven years inside the Ecuadorian embassy in London, saying he was a victim of human-rights abuses and would face a life sentence if extradited.